 I maintain a strong focus on teaching.
 In elementary school and middle school my dream was to teach.
 As a child I collected grade books, assigned homework, created worksheets, and even forced my younger sister and neighbors to take the pseudo-classes I taught.
 My parents—noticing and understanding my seriousness—purchased a large chalkboard and cork board for my bedroom walls.
 Fast-forward and I still enjoy teaching, an integral part of being an effective professor.
 Pre-college, I worked as a paraprofessional and tutor at my religious school.
 I coordinated activities for individual special-needs students and developed fun learning techniques.
 I also worked one-on-one with two separate students with disabilities.
 As I mentored both students, I became emotionally invested in their progress.
 When they became more accomplished, I was excited that I could motivate others to work toward their goals.
 I learned from my students anything can be accomplished with perseverance and when it is broken down into bite-size pieces.

-I have served as a teaching assistant (TA) for a wide variety of courses in political science at Ohio State, including Introduction to American Politics, the U.S. Congress, and the Public Policy Process.
+Prior to teaching I served as a teaching assistant (TA) for a wide variety of courses in political science at Ohio State, including Introduction to American Politics, the U.S. Congress, and the Public Policy Process.